Every portrait photographer needs to know both basic and more advanced female poses.

 Poses for women are crucial because a female model is typically a more common subject in portrait photography.

-If you ever run out of photo shoot ideas for women, you can use the following female poses as a posing cheat sheet.
+If you ever run out of photo shoot ideas for women, you can use the following female poses as a posing cheat sheet to pose models.
 There’s nothing amateur about that – in fact, many professional photographers use portrait poses cheat sheets to save some time when preparing for the photoshoot.

 Getting Ready For Model Poses